 Sony's Playstation 4 is without doubt the front-runner in today's battle of the consoles.
-At the last count it had shipped well over 24 million PS4s around the world, with the competing Xbox One from Microsoft has only been able to shift around half as many at 13 million consoles.
+At the last count it had shipped well over 36 million PS4s around the world, with the competing Xbox One from Microsoft has only been able to shift around 20 million consoles.

-What Microsoft hasn't got though is new hardware and that's something the chunky, VCR-looking Xbox One needs to change.
+What Microsoft hasn't got though is updated hardware and that's something the chunky, VCR-looking Xbox One needs to change.

 The new PS4 hardware update, however, has been pretty low-key and is currently only available in 500GB trim.
 The current 1TB consoles out in the wild are all still running the older CUH-1100 series hardware - something to keep an eye out for if you're looking to pick up a new Playstation 4 this year.